shadji/emotionalanalysis/README.md

 - **Emotion Labels**: The four emotion classes are labeled as "Happy", "Neutral", "Sad", and "Surprise".
 You can customize these labels by modifying the labels in the `index.html` file.
 - **Bar Graph Colors**: The colors for each emotion are green (Happy), gray (Neutral), red (Sad), and yellow (Surprise).
 These can be changed in the CSS section.
 - **Prediction Model**: The TFLite model (`emoji_4.tflite`) can be replaced with a custom model if you'd like to predict different emotions.

-## Future Enhancements
-- **Add More Classes**: Extend the model to predict additional emotions and update the UI accordingly.
-- **Optimize Performance**: Reduce computational load by predicting every few frames instead of every frame.
-- **Improve Visualization**: Add animations or transitions to the bar graph for a more polished user experience.

 ## License
 This project is for educational purposes.
 Feel free to customize and adapt it for your needs.